Skip to content

 PRINCIPAL CAST

 A time-lapse camera was installed in Bermuda off the East End (St.George’s) but there is very little footage from the installation in the film as the camera was in the batch that went out of focus.
-The Chasing Coral Team partnered with the Bermuda Institute of Ocean Sciences (BIOS) and had a great deal of help from Dr. Tim Noyes
+The Chasing Coral Team partnered with the Bermuda Institute of Ocean Sciences (BIOS) and had a great deal of help from Dr. Tim Noyes.

+In September 2012 Google, a founding partner of the XL Catlin Seaview Survey announced that they were taking their streetview platform “underwater”.
 In February 2014, at The Economist World Ocean Summit in San Francisco, Catlin Seaview Survey premiered this short video which celebrates the work the team have done to date.

-“19 countries, countless dives and 1 million images, and to think – we’re just getting started!”
+19 countries, countless dives and 1 million images, and to think – we’re just getting started!

 Catlin Seaview Survey – Bermuda